-- Chronic heart failure
+Chronic heart failure

-- Asthma
+Asthma

-- Diabetes
+Diabetes

-For more information about these and other programs, contact Member Services at 1.800.818.8589.
+For more information, contact Member Services at 1.800.818.8589.

 Tufts Health Plan Alzheimer's Association Referrals

 Eligible US Family Health Plan members have the benefit of the education and resource needs assessment provided by the Alzheimer's Association through its relationship with Tufts Health Plan.
 Members and caregivers are eligible for a referral to the program when a member has been identified with a cognitive concern and/or a change in an existing cognitive-related condition.